TroyLaPolice/European-Neolithic-Expansion/README.md

-# European Neolithic Shift: A Model Revealing Intense Assortative Mating and Restricted Cultural Spread
+# The European Neolithic Expansion: A Model Revealing Intense Assortative Mating and Restricted Cultural Spread
 *The following document will outline how the simulation code works.
 Text blocks will explain how the different pieces of the code work.
 Aside from the text blocks, **please also note comments in the code blocks** (denoted by //) as these **will provide additional information in-line.***

 ## About the simulation